 The railroad connection between Kobe and Osaka offered engineers a lot of challenges, which created a whole string of firsts for Japan.
 The first railroad tunnels below rivers were made; under Sumiyoshigawa and Ashiyagawa.
 The word tunnel was actually first used in Japan for the Ashiyagawa tunnel, which was such an engineering feat that even The Illustrated London News mentioned it.
 Several iron railroad bridges were also laid, to cross the rivers Mukogawa, Kanzakigawa and Jusogawa.

 In the curve of the railroad was the location of Zenpukuji (善福寺), a temple of the Jodo Sect Honganji Branch of Buddhism.
 Its roof can be seen through the steam of the locomotive, right above the cabby.
-Almost right between Aioibashi and the temple, the tracks crossed the Ujigawa (Uji River).
+Almost right between Aioibashi and the temple, the tracks crossed the Ujigawa River.
 These days, this river flows underground in this area.
 It actually disappears underground close to Kobe Central Library, where I do much of the research for the photographs on this site.

-The many people walking on wooden geta, a substantial number of them pushing carts, and the sounds of the passing trains must have made this corner of Kobe quite a noisy one, comparable to the noise of the nearby harbor.
+The many people walking on wooden geta, a substantial number of them pushing carts, and the sounds of the passing trains must have made this corner of Kobe quite a noisy one.
+Comparable to the noise of the nearby harbor.

-1 Metadata database of Japanese old photographs in Bakumatsu-Meiji Period, Train Tracks near Kobe Station (1): Looking East from Aioi Bridge (Kobe).
+1 Metadata database of Japanese old photographs in Bakumatsu-Meiji Period, 1039 Train Tracks near Kobe Station (1): Looking East from Aioi Bridge (Kobe).
 Retrieved on 2008-07-20.

 Duits, Kjeld ().
 Kobe 1900s: View from Aioibashi, OLD PHOTOS of JAPAN.
 Retrieved on January 29, 2022 (GMT) from https://www.oldphotosjapan.com/photos/305/aioibashi-en